navidroo/NAFNet-pip/README.md

 ## Project

 This project is a pip installable version of "NAFNet: Nonlinear Activation Free Network for Image Restoration".
 It can be used to run inside a docker container.
-NAFNet is build using BasicSR.
+NAFNet is built using BasicSR.
 The current project is built using both NAFNet and BasicSR.

 ## 📜 License and Acknowledgement